-SECRETS is a ten-week program for upper elementary classrooms throughout the Gorge.
+SECRETS is a nine-week program for upper elementary classrooms throughout the Gorge.
 While this program connects kids to their local environment and engages them in hands-on learning and field excursions to local natural areas, it also meets state learning standards in both Oregon and Washington.
 The local forest ecosystem of the Pacific Northwest or the shrub-steppe ecosystem of the eastern Gorge becomes the living laboratory for students and community members.

 The SECRETS program has proven to increase student achievement in science while also providing an outlet for student learning in a hands-on way that does not exist otherwise.
 Additionally, the SECRETS program has cultivated vibrant community partnerships over the years and will continue to do so.
 With budget cuts in the schools, it becomes even more essential to find local, sustainable funding from individuals as well as community partners.

 Supported by more than two-dozen volunteers throughout the year, this program reaches nearly every 5th grade classroom in a 2000 square mile region.
 This program is extremely cost effective for the amount of quality instruction and time spent when broken down per student.
 The total cost for one classroom is $2,250, however, each class only pays $750.
 CGEI raises funds to cover the other $1,500 for each class through the support of community members who care just as much about providing opportunities for children and creating positive change in our environment as we do.
 Consider sponsoring a SECRETS class or even an entire school with three classes at $4,500.

 Through Science in Action, Gorge Ecology staff coordinates conservation action teams of middle school students to undertake field-based research and restoration projects in partnership with the US Forest Service, US Fish and Wildlife Service and other local government and non-profit organizations.